San Francisco 49ers vs. Jacksonville Jaguars NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Jaguars stats and trends

-- Jacksonville has four wins against the spread in nine games this season.

-- The Jaguars are 3-2 ATS when underdogs by 6 points or more this season.
+- The Jaguars are 3-2 ATS when underdogs by 6 points or more this year.

 - Jacksonville's games this season have gone over the total in just two out of nine opportunities (22.2%).

-- In games that Jacksonville picks up more than 331.4 yards, the team is 2-3 against the spread and 1-4 overall.
+- When Jacksonville churns out more than 331.4 yards, the team is 3-3 against the spread and 1-5 overall.

 - The Jaguars have turned the ball over 15 times this season, eight more turnovers than the 49ers have forced (7).